Afrodisiac (Brandy album): Music and lyrics

-Although Norwood received a sole writing credit on album cut "Finally" only, she noted Afrodisiac the most honest effort of her career yet based on its deeply autobiographical content, commenting: "Everything I do has something to do with what I've gone through in my life [and] I definitely wanted to incorporate that in my art.
+Although Brandy received a sole writing credit on album cut "Finally" only, she noted Afrodisiac the most honest effort of her career yet based on its deeply autobiographical content, commenting: "Everything I do has something to do with what I've gone through in my life [and] I definitely wanted to incorporate that in my art.
 It makes it more real when you add what's been going on in your life in your music.
 I've grown and I've gone through some things in my life, and I celebrate that, I honor that."
 Songwriter Nelson spoke further, saying, "[throughout this album] my thought was 'what's going on in her mind?'
 I wanted to observe her more than talk to her.
 First of all, I was starstruck, so I wanted to just watch her, and write from that.
 She was kind of shocked by what I would write.
 [Then] I was amazed, because she would take what I wrote and make this rainbow of sounds.
 She's so brilliant."
 Soundwise, her collaborator Timbaland spoke of their work on the album in his memoir The Emperor of Sound (2015).
 In the book, he says: "I always wanted to work with Brandy.
-She sings like a hummingbird", adding: "She really trusted me and wanted to do whatever I wanted to do.
+She sings like a hummingbird," adding: "She really trusted me and wanted to do whatever I wanted to do.
 I make something and then play it for her, and she'd go crazy.
 Then she'd go arrange her vocals and play it for me, and I'd go crazy.
 That's how we worked."

 Opening track "Who I Am", the album's only contribution by Warryn "Baby Dubb" Campbell, was an eleventh-hour addition to the album's final track listing.
-Built around a pirouetting keyboard melody, the song discusses Norwood's rocky relationship with producer Robert "Big Bert" Smith as well as her public image in open letter form.
+Built around a pirouetting keyboard melody, the song discusses Brandy's rocky relationship with Smith as well as her public image in open letter form.
 Second track "Afrodisiac", the album's title track and second international single, was generally well received by critics, and enjoyed moderate success throughout Asia and Europe.
 Depicting a woman's aphrodisiac affection with a man, it combines elements of pop and dance music, incorporating elements of fellow Timbaland-production "Are You That Somebody?" as performed by Aaliyah.
-Norwood has declared the song her favorite cut on the record.
-Alongside "Afrodisiac", third track "Who Is She 2 U" was one of the first songs Norwood worked on with Timbaland and his crew.
+Brandy has declared the song her favorite cut on the record.
+Alongside "Afrodisiac", third track "Who Is She 2 U" was one of the first songs the singer worked on with Timbaland and his crew.
 Based around true events, the song describes a woman who is suspicious about her mate's awkward behavior around a seemingly unfamiliar woman.
 The dramatic up-tempo incorporates chamber pop string melodies and go-go drum programming.
 An unofficial but prominent duet version of the track featuring vocals by fellow R&B singer Usher was released on various mixtapes in late 2004.